tubatibs/EnrollmentChallenge/README.md

 Making sure 12 Factor Micro Services Methodology to support SaaS and ready to be deployed in any cloud providers.

-Swagger API and SSL implementation for RestFull services and Data and/or password encryption
+Swagger API enhancements and SSL implementation for RestFull services and Data and/or password encryption

 Containerzation with Docker or kubernatives, based on volume.